Replicable-MARL/MARLlib/README.md

 -  **Action Mask**: Provided ([Hanabi](https://github.com/deepmind/hanabi-learning-environment), [SMAC](https://github.com/oxwhirl/smac)) / None ([MPE](https://github.com/openai/multiagent-particle-envs), [Pommerman](https://github.com/MultiAgentLearning/playground))
 -  **Global State**: Provided ([SMAC](https://github.com/oxwhirl/smac)) / None ([Neural-MMO](https://github.com/NeuralMMO/environment))

 So It is nearly impossible for one MARL algorithm to be directly applied to all MARL tasks without some adjustment.
 Algorithms proposed with papers titled "xxxx MARL xxxx" always claim their model performs better than existing.
-But given these significantly different settings of multi-agent tasks, many of them can only cover a very limited type of multi-agent tasks or are they based on settings different from the standard one.
+But given these significantly different settings of multi-agent tasks, many of them can only cover a very limited type of multi-agent tasks, or are they based on settings different from the standard one.

 From this perspective, the way of fairly comparing the performance of different MARL algorithms should be treated much more seriously.
 We will discuss this later in **Part III.
 Algorithms**.

-#### II.
-What we did in this benchmark
+#### What we did in this benchmark

 In this benchmark, we incorporate the characteristics of both Gym and RLLIB.